nodejs/node/doc/api/n-api.md

 Schedules `napi_finalize` callback to be called asynchronously in the event loop.

-This API must be called inside of a finalizer if it must call any code that may affect the state of GC (garbage collector).
+Normally, finalizers are called while the GC (garbage collector) collects objects.
+At that point calling any Node-API that may cause changes in the GC state will be disabled and will crash Node.js.

-The finalizers are called while GC collects objects.
-At that point of time calling any API that may cause changes in GC state will cause unpredictable behavior and crashes.
-The `node_api_post_finalizer` helps to work around this limitation by running code outside of the GC finalization.
+`node_api_post_finalizer` helps to work around this limitation by allowing the add-on to defer calls to such Node-APIs to a point in time outside of the GC finalization.

 ## Simple asynchronous operations